JuliaLang/Pkg.jl/docs/src/registries.md

   Updating git-repo `https://github.com/JuliaRegistries/General`
 ```

-and to update all installed user registries just do
+and to update all installed registries just do:

 ```
 pkg> registry up